liancheng/parquet-compat/README.rst

-This is an experimental repository used to investigate various Parquet compatibility/interoperability issues among various Parquet data model implementations like parquet-avro, parquet-thrift, and parquet-protobuf.
+This repository is a playground for investigating various Parquet compatibility/interoperability issues among various Parquet data model implementations like parquet-avro, parquet-thrift, and parquet-protobuf.
 It contains:

 - Code samples that illustrate various compatibility/interoperability issues.
 - A Scala DSL for constructing Parquet files with arbitrary complex structures.